"What's in a name? That which we call a roseIt's impossible to imagine there are many who don't know the plot, but here's a quick outline:

 - There are several with Capulet as well, such as "You are a saucy boy" and "You are too hot," the latter being said to him by his wife.

-- The Hero Dies: Both Romeo and Juliet themselves at the end.
+- The Hero Dies: Both Romeo and Juliet at the end.

 - Hufflepuff House: There's actually a third clan- the Prince's family (historically, the Scaligers or Della Scala- the Prince's name, Escalus, is a Latin version of this), consisting of the Prince himself, Mercutio, and Paris.
 This being Shakespeare, the Prince loses his two kinsmen over the course of the play too, leading him to say in the final scene that he has also been punished for the violence in Verona alongside the Capulets and Montagues.

-- He makes a big speech about how dangerous a swordsman Tybalt is, and Romeo wouldn't stand a chance against him.
-Then, for some reason, he gets mad when Romeo declines to fight Tybalt.
+- He rants at length about how dangerous a swordsman Tybalt is and how Romeo wouldn't stand a chance against him, then takes personal offense when Romeo declines to fight Tybalt.

 - Impeded Messenger: Due to the plague sweeping through Europe, a priest carrying a vital message to Romeo never reaches him.
 Many places would close their doors to priests, who were believed to carry the plague as they visited those with it for religious ceremonies.

-- Informed Flaw: Mercutio describes Benvolio as Hot-Blooded, willing to start a fight for any reason at all.
-In practice, Benvolio is a level-headed Nice Guy, and the description better fits Mercutio himself.
+- Informed Flaw: Mercutio describes Benvolio as hot-blooded, willing to start a fight for any reason at all.
+Considering that we have only ever seen Benvolio try to stop other people from fighting, it seems more likely that Mercutio is conflating Benvolio with Tybalt or himself.

 - In Love with Love: Romeo, particularly with Rosaline.

 - Inspiration Nod: In Act II, Mercutio disses several mythical Love Interests in comparison to Juliet.
 Included in this list is Thisbe, heroine of Pyramus and Thisbe, the original source material for Romeo and Juliet.